100 Famous Logos: Design Lessons & Brand Strategy for 2026

 - My Take: The Saul Bass globe is a masterpiece of corporate design.
 The lines suggest a dynamic, interconnected network.
 It’s a perfect symbol for a telecommunications giant.
 The latest 3D, transparent versions have lost some of the original’s graphic power, but the core idea remains strong.

-- Lesson for You: A logo can significantly shift your company's strategy.
-When AT&T went from a national to a global focus, they got a new logo to match.
+- Lesson for You: A logo can significantly shift your company’s strategy.
+When AT&T shifted its focus from national to global, it received a new logo to match.

 86. Verizon